 How should healthcare providers store all this data?
 How can they protect this much sensitive data while using it to the advantage of patients and themselves?
 The answer to most of these questions lies in the realm of data governance.

-Tapping into healthcare data analytics management software development, healthcare providers often overlook the practices essential for analytics’ effective outcomes.
+Tapping into healthcare software development services, healthcare providers often overlook the practices essential for analytics’ effective outcomes.
 Even the best analytical solutions won’t provide reliable insights when running on poor quality data.
 Thus, to make the most out of your innovative data analytics software, we recommend establishing a data governance strategy beforehand to ensure both data quality and protection.

 Data governance is a set of practices that ensures safe and effective usage of data.
 The healthcare industry handles disparate data which includes patients’ personal details and health records, test results, billing and insurance information, MRIs, X-rays and EKGs, medication prescriptions, and other medical information.
 Due to its sensitivity, this data should be protected at each stage of the data lifecycle and processed correctly in order to be utilized for business and clinical decisions.

 Information governance vs data governance vs data management

 Given the high volume and varied types of data in healthcare, there is no surprise it can be handled in a multitude of ways.
 It’s often hard to draw a line between them, as they may overlap, involve related processes, or be carried out by the same specialists.
 To avoid confusion, refer to the table below which explains the distinction among the most frequently used data-related terms.

 The Information Governance Initiative (IGI) defines information governance as activities and technologies that organizations employ to maximize the value of their information while minimizing associated risks and costs.
 It usually deals with already processed data, like a list of medical recommendations based on test results.